Firefighters battle Trafalgar Square pub blaze

 “Around 150 people evacuated the pub and surrounding businesses before the brigade arrived.”

-There have been no reports of any injuries and the cause of the fire is not yet known.
+There have been no reports of any injuries and the cause of the fire is under investigation.

 The blaze comes amid a heatwave, with soaring temperatures reaching 30C in the capital on Tuesday.